jdmar3/inls718/syllabus/index.md

 The purpose of this course is to allow students to engage with the interfaces between human beings and information systems in a critical way.
 The course content covers a range of topics, organized around a few main principles *design thinking, user experience,* and *design critique.*

+We will also engage with critical discussion of principles of accessibility, collective action and social design, and social justice expressed through design.
+It is important in this day and age to consider that while no design can be universal because of the properties and biases embedded by designers, we should be aiming to create interfaces, interactions, and experiences that do not specifically marginialize people.
+In the spirit of this, a good portion of our design critique and readings on affordances will be oriented toward addressing structural inequalities embedded in the built world.

 ### Design Thinking

 Design thinking is a holistic way of looking at the design process as a set of creative strategies to solve problems.